 The United Kingdom is the country for which we have the best information on the distribution of income over the very long run.
 This information is visualized in the below chart.
 The top panel shows the share of total income going to the top 5% of income earners, and the bottom panel shows the Gini coefficients.

-The early estimates are based on social tables and with most estimates from the more distant past there is some concern about how accurate these estimates are.
+The early estimates are based on social tables, and as with most estimates from the more distant past, there is some concern about how accurate these estimates are.
 Holmes published a detailed ciritique for one of the most famous tables: Gregory King’s Social Table for England in 1688.
 Holmes (1977) showed King’s limitations as a social analyst and criticized his social table, arguing that various biases “beguiled him (1) into underestimating the number of families in some of the wealthiest, and fiscally most productive classes; and (2) into underestimating (sometimes grossly) income levels at many rungs above the poverty line.”3

-However there are ways to take into account these biases and the estimates shown in the graph below are based on a revision of King’s original estimates that by Lindert and Williamson.
+However, there are ways to take into account these biases, and the estimates shown in the graph below are based on a revision of King's original estimates conducted by Lindert and Williamson.
 The authors say that they use "Holmes’ penetrating critique (1977) to guide our modification of King’s tables".4

 The estimates presented in this visualization suggest that inequality in the UK was very high in the past, and did not change much until the onset of industrialization.
 As we can see, incomes used to be remarkably concentrated: up to 40% of total income went into the pockets of the richest 5%.